Guide for Hikers : What to Wear on Hiking Trail

 Introduction

 A Solo Trek to the Manaslu Region certainly sounds like a splendid idea until you realize that this venture is literally prohibited by the Nepalese Government.
-With special attention to preserving the local culture of the remote, rustic villages of the Manaslu Circuit, ‘ Manaslu Trek without guide ‘ is only a fictitious matter.
+With special attention to preserving the local culture of the remote, rustic villages of the Manaslu Circuit, ‘ Manaslu Trek without a guide ‘ is only a fictitious matter.

 Reasons behind the government ban on ‘Manaslu Trek Without Guide’:-